A 3D Character Animation Study

 The dancing furr

-The goal of this project was simple: have fun and push my 3D-modeling and animation skills.
-And through experimenting with character motion, hair dynamics, and scene transitions — I definitely did.
+The goal was simple: have fun and expand my 3D modeling and animation skills, which I definitely did.